transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 2. **Terminating Chain**: The hierarchical chain of meta-observers cannot extend infinitely (as this would imply a fully-existent system, contradicting the framework's core principles).
 Therefore, genuine freedom must emerge at some level where The Gap manifests in a way that prevents complete determination from "above."

 3. **Irreducible Freedom**: This suggests that freedom isn't eliminable from reality as a whole, even if particular instances might be influenced or constrained.
-The half-existent topology necessarily includes spaces where determination encounters its limits and choice becomes possible.
+The half-existent liminal topology necessarily includes spaces where determination encounters its limits and choice becomes possible.

 **Beyond Compatibilism and Incompatibilism:**